Justin42/microacto-rs/README.md

 git = "https://github.com/Justin42/microacto-rs"
 branch = "master"
 ```
-Commits may frequenly break your interface.
+Commits may frequently break your interface.
 There is no stable branch.
 You can pin a revision using the commit hash.
 Pinning a revision is *required* if you want to make any guarantees of stability to consumers of your interface.

 ```toml